embeddedartistry/libmemory/README.md

-# libmalloc
+# libmemory

 [![Build Status](http://136.24.14.137:12345/buildStatus/icon?job=ea-nightly/libmemory/master)](http://136.24.14.137:12345/job/ea-nightly/libmemory/master)

-Embedded Artistry's `libmalloc` is a memory management library for embedded systems.
+Embedded Artistry's `libmemory` is a memory management library for embedded systems.
 If you have a bare metal system and want to use `malloc()`, this library is for you!

 `libmemory` provides various implemetations of the `malloc()` and `free()` functions.
 The primary malloc implementation is a freelist allocator which can be used on a bare-metal system.
 Wrappers for some RTOSes are also provided (and can be added if not already).
 You wil also find other useful memory functions, such as `aligned_malloc()`.